WillCodeForCats/solaredge-modbus-multi/README.md

 Home Assistant integration `solaredge-modbus-multi` was designed for SolarEdge inverters using Modbus/TCP.
 It supports single inverters, multiple inverters, meters, batteries, and many other improvements over other integrations that didn't work well with a multi-device setup.

-It is designed to communicate locally using Modbus/TCP where you have a single Leader (Master) inverter connected with one or more Follower (Slave) inverters chained using the RS485 bus.
-Inverters can have up to three meters and two batteries.
+It is designed to communicate locally using Modbus/TCP where you have a single Leader inverter connected with one or more Follower inverters chained using the RS485 bus.
+Inverters support up to three meters and two batteries over modbus.

 Simple single inverter setups are fully supported - multiple devices is a feature, not a requirement.